ztyyLV/barcode-reader-docs-mobile/programming/android/samples/read-rate.md

 ### The Format Specification

 The barcode formats can be specified via [`PublicRuntimeSetting`]({{ site.android_api }}auxiliary-PublicRuntimeSettings.html).
 The default value of DBR is not supporting all available barcode formats.
-Optimize the barcode format settings to cover the requirements will help you to create a high-efficiency and high-read-rate barcode reader that covers your usage scenario.
+Optimizing the barcode format settings to cover the requirements will help you to create a high-efficiency and high-read-rate barcode reader that covers your usage scenario.

 **Related APIs**